 No matter what time of year you visit, the Fort Steel Café will be open.

-The St. Eugene Golf Resort Casino – outside of town is on a really lovely piece of property with an interesting history.
+The St. Eugene Golf Resort Casino– outside of town is on a really lovely piece of property with an interesting history related to residential schools.
 I’d recommend it even though I’m not a fan of casinos.